Ephraimnoel/Library_system/README.md

 # Library Management System

-A web-based library system for Kabarak University.
+A web-based library system for MASENO UNIVERSITY.

 By:
 - EPHRAIM NOEL (CIT/00156/022)